 A Stale Bill of Lading is a unique type of bill of lading.
-Stale as the name suggests means expired, time period, or date is over.
+As the name suggests, stale means expired, time period or date is over.
 Therefore, a normal Bill of Lading converts into a Stale Bill of Lading if a beneficiary presents it to the nominated bank after the expiry of the presentation period.
 The nominated bank could either be a Supplier’s Bank, Discounting Bank, Negotiating Bank, or Buyer’s Bank.

 Stale Bill of Lading – More Details

 As per the letter of credit (LoC) rules, a party must present the transport documents to a specific bank within 21 days from the date of shipment.
 Though the maximum time allowed is before the expiry date of LoC, the presentation time is usually 21 days.
 Even if the beneficiary presents the transport documents after the expiry date of LOC, then also the BOL will be called Stale BOL.